Toyota Prius Plug-in Hybrid: Third generation (XW60; 2023)

-The vehicle is equipped Toyota's updated audio multimedia system that debuted on the XK70 series Tundra and the Toyota Safety Sense (TSS) 3.0 suite of advanced driver-assistance systems.
+The vehicle is equipped with Toyota's updated audio multimedia system that debuted on the XK70 series Tundra and the Toyota Safety Sense (TSS) 3.0 suite of advanced driver-assistance systems.
 It is the first model to offer the TSS 3.0 system's Traffic Jam Assist function that allows the driver to go hands-free, with the on-board computers handling acceleration, braking, and steering under 25 mph.
-The third-generation Prius Plug-in Hybrid will also offer optional solar panels under its glass roof that charge the battery while the vehicle is parked and provide supplemental power for accessory functions like air conditioning while it is being driven.
+The XSE Premium trim also offers optional solar panels under its glass roof that charge the battery while the vehicle is parked and provide supplemental power for accessory functions like air conditioning while it is being driven.

 Markets

 Japan

 In Japan, grade levels offered for the Prius PHEV are the G and Z, the M20A-FXS engine is standard on all trims.

 North America

 The North American market Prius Prime is available in three grade levels: SE, XSE, and XSE Premium.
 All grades are powered with the M20A-FXS engine; unlike the regular Prius, the Prius Prime only comes with FWD as standard on all trims.
+The manufacturer-estimated electric driving range is 44 mi for the SE grade and 39 mi for the XSE grades.
+In 2024, for the 2025 model year, the Prius Prime was renamed Prius Plug-in Hybrid.